RyanOatmeal/RyanOatmeal/notes/commands.md

 The comands to set up git pre-commit hooks found in `scripts/git/pre-commit`.
 It also runs the config deploy script.
+The goal for this script is to set up everything for the project after I've installed the software in `notes/software_i_am_using.md`.

 `dash scripts/install.sh`